gzmoraes/Portifolio-AI/aiConfig.md

 # FUNCTION MAPPING

-{'about': 'User wants to learn more about, his background, experience, or general information.', 'contact': 'User wants to get in touch, ask for contact details, or reach.', 'projects': 'User wants to see, learn about, or explore projects.', 'services': 'User inquires about offerings, services.', 'skills': 'User wants to know about technical abilities, programming languages, frameworks, or tools.', 'socialMedia': 'User asks for social media links, profiles, or ways to connect on social platforms.', 'testimonials': 'User asks for feedback, reviews, or what others say about.'}
+{'about': 'User wants to learn more about, his background, experience, or general information.', 'contact': 'User wants to get in touch, ask for contact details, or reach.', 'projects': 'User wants to see, learn about, or explore projects.', 'services': 'User inquires about offerings, services.', 'skills': 'User wants to know about technical abilities, programming languages, frameworks, or tools.', 'socialMedia': 'User asks for social media links, profiles, or ways to connect on social platforms.', 'feedback': 'User asks for feedback, reviews, or what others say about.'}

 # PORTFOLIO